nnMIL: A generalizable multiple instance learning framework for computational pathology

+where $\bar{S}(t) = \frac{1}{K} \sum_{k=1}^{K} S_k(t)$ is the mean predicted survival probability.
+When patient-level predictions were aggregated from multiple WSIs, we adjusted the survival-probability uncertainty by the square root of the number of WSIs:

-This adjustment ensures that uncertainty estimates are comparable across patients with different numbers of WSIs.
-The variance-based uncertainty ($\text{Var}_{\text{risk}}$) directly measures epistemic uncertainty in the risk score, while the survival probability-based uncertainty ($\text{Unc}_{S(t)}$) provides a clinically interpretable measure of prediction confidence in terms of survival outcomes.
-Here, we used the $\text{Unc}_{S(t)}$ at the median time point of each dataset for model interpretation.
+This adjustment improves comparability of uncertainty estimates across patients with different numbers of WSIs.
+The risk-score variance $\mathrm{Var}_{\mathrm{risk}}$ measures prediction variability in the risk-score space, whereas $\mathrm{Unc}_{S(t)}$ provides a clinically interpretable measure of uncertainty in terms of survival probability.
+In this study, we used $\mathrm{Unc}_{S(t)}$ at the median follow-up time point of each dataset for model interpretation.

 \heading{Training protocol}